emd4600/advanced-creature-paint/README.md

 ## Known issues
 - The mod is not compatible with DarkInjection's Full UI (user interface).
 You can use any other Dark Injection UI.

+## Credits
+- [@emd4600](https://github.com/emd4600), the author of the mod.
+- [@Valla-Chan](https://github.com/Valla-Chan), who designed the icons of the region buttons.
+- @Mx3, who designed the icons for the hidden Spore paints (the last  pages of paints)